bibanon/bibanon/Three-Angled-Blue.md

 Artists who continue the legacy of his detailed engravings.

+* [Tumblr - Things That Suck Ass](http://thingsthatsuckass.tumblr.com/) - Not enough 3-Angled-Blue for you?
+This person was masterfully close enough [to be accused of being him.](http://thingsthatsuckass.tumblr.com/post/40369000784/funny-thing-mitsjol-i-recieved-this-a-while-back)
 * [SantanaDVX](http://knowyourmeme.com/photos/112479-trollbait-nobody-is-right) - Created this magnificent work of satire at [the Strongside of Facepunch Studio Boards.](http://www.facepunch.com/showthread.php?t=909314)

 ### Project Hate Machine